wiswis15/MetrologicalTraining/projects/Thunder/build-20210119/README.md

 How to open UI in your browser:
 --

-1. Checkout output of `./wpeframework-run.sh`, you will see a line like this:
+Check output of `./wpeframework-run.sh`, you will see a line like this:

 ```
 [     113470 us] Accessor: http://192.168.2.21:8081/Service